SerraKD/mildew-detection/README.md

 ## Unfixed Bugs

-- You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- No unfixed bugs.

 ## Deployment

 ### Heroku

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- The App live link is: https://leaf-mildew-detection-93c6ae6d2d75.herokuapp.com/
 - Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 - The project was deployed to Heroku using the following steps.